ReluctantHacker/notes/physics/Electrodynamics.md

 You can use Biot-Savart law to derive Ampere's law.
 However, structurally similar like electrostatics, Ampere's law is more general than Biot-Savart law, Biot-Savart law is a special case of Ampere's law, you need additional conditions for Ampere's law to derive Biot-Savart law back.
 It's like Biot-Savart law coresponding to Coulomb's law and Ampere's law corresponding to Gauss's law.

-According to the symmetric structure of electrocity and magntism, if change of magnetic field would create electric field, then change of electric field should also create magnetic field.
+According to the symmetric structure of electrocity and magntism, if change of magnetic field would generate electric field, then change of electric field should also generate magnetic field.
 This idea let Maxwell modify Ampere's law as Ampere-Maxwell law.

 However, there's no magnetic charge or so called magnetic monopole which means there no magnetic current, so in magnetodynamics, Faraday's law doesn't need to be modified to include the idea of magnetic current generating electric field.